-Levels of breakdown cover
+Van breakdown cover

 All breakdown policies offer roadside assistance as standard.
-If you break down over a certain distance - typically a quarter of a mile - from your home, your breakdown provider will send someone to assist you at the roadside.
+If you break down over a certain distance from your home - typically a quarter of a mile - your breakdown provider will send someone to assist you at the roadside.

 If you drive your van long distances, perhaps as part of your business, then national recovery could be a wise investment.

 If your van can’t be fixed at the roadside, a national policy can tow your vehicle to any garage, back to your home, or to your destination from anywhere in the UK

 If you break down away from home and prompt repair isn't possible, onward travel cover could provide you with a replacement van, overnight accommodation, or reasonable travel expenses while your van’s being repaired.
 Some restrictions may apply, depending on your insurer's policy and terms